Ukrainian graphic designer leads second life on protest square

 Protesters want Yanukovich to go because they fear having turned away from the EU he will “sell” Ukraine to Russia for money to pay Kiev’s debts.

 He quickly set up a website - www.galas.org.ua - to bring together requests from the Maidan with people outside ready to offer their resources and time.
-It has up to 10,000 users and ensures 10 metric tons of firewood are delivered every day.
+It has up to 10,000 users and ensures 10 tonnes of firewood are delivered every day.

-The square - actually an oval-shape covering about 1.5 hectares - is also dotted with signposts he has made in yellow and blue, the colors of Ukraine’s national flag.
+The square - actually an oval-shape covering about 1.5 hectares - is also dotted with signposts he has made in yellow and blue, the colours of Ukraine’s national flag.

 “Police sirens woke me up...I woke Igor up, there was no time to waste,” his wife, Elena, 32, said.

-That night women gathered in the centerof the square while men moved from one barricade to another in expectation of an all-out confrontation with riot police.
+That night women gathered in the centre of the square while men moved from one barricade to another in expectation of an all-out confrontation with riot police.
 The officers withdrew in the morning and have been little in evidence since.

 Critics say the Maidan protesters are lazybones eager to skip work while they sweat to make a living and keep the troubled economy going.
 They denounce the protests as managed by Western governments wanting to disrupt the city centre.